 As I continued to make my way back to Lima for a scheduled trip into the Peruvian Amazon, I was forced to give Santiago four short days.
 Despite the rush, I managed to see quite a lot.

-Without further adieu, here are my top 10 things to do in Santiago…
+Without further adieu, here are my top ten things to do in Santiago.

-My top priority after catching a good night’s sleep was to check out the bohemian neighborhood of Bellavista.
+After catching a good night's sleep, my top priority was to check out the bohemian neighborhood of Bellavista.